-- Specific surgical and medical procedures: Inpatient claims, and outpatient and professional claim detail lines with ICD-10/CPT/HCPCS procedure codes for specific procedures in the input field Header Surgical Procedure Code or Detail Procedure Code.
+- Specific surgical and medical procedures: Inpatient claims, and outpatient and professional claim detail lines with ICD-9/ICD-10/CPT/HCPCS procedure codes for specific procedures in the input field Header Surgical Procedure Code or Detail Procedure Code.
 See the configuration file under "Surgical and Medical Procedures" for the list of codes.
-The ICD-10 procedure codes can be in any field. - Specific excluded surgical and medical procedures: Inpatient claims, and outpatient and professional claim detail lines with ICD-10/CPT/HCPCS procedure codes for specific excluded procedures in the input field Header Surgical Procedure Code or Detail Procedure Code.
+The ICD-9 or ICD-10 procedure codes can be in any field. - Specific excluded surgical and medical procedures: Inpatient claims, and outpatient and professional claim detail lines with ICD-9/ICD-10/CPT/HCPCS procedure codes for specific excluded procedures in the input field Header Surgical Procedure Code or Detail Procedure Code.
 See the configuration file under "Excluded Surgical and Medical Procedures" for the list of codes.
 This exclusion of claims or claim detail lines takes precedence over any other inclusion logic.